: easily duped or cheated

 Did You Know?

-A recent commenter on our Web site asked, "Is gullibility a word"?
-Yes, it's entered as a run-on at our entry for "gullible," along with "gullibly."
-All three of these words descend from the verb "gull," meaning "to deceive or take advantage of."
-The verb "gull" was borrowed into English from Anglo-French in the mid-16th century.
-Another relative is the noun "gull," referring to a person who is easy to cheat -- no relation to the familiar word for a sea bird, which is of Celtic origin.
+Don't fall for anyone who tries to convince you that gullible isn't entered in the dictionary.
+It's right there, along with the run-on entries gullibility and gullibly.
+All three words descend from the verb gull, meaning "to deceive or take advantage of."
+The verb was borrowed into English from Anglo-French in the mid-16th century.
+Another relative is the noun gull, referring to a person who is easy to cheat—a word which is unrelated to the familiar word for a seabird, which is of Celtic origin.

 Test Your Vocabulary with M-W Quizzes

 Fill in the blanks to complete a synonym of gullible: f _ _ ec _ _ _ le.VIEW THE ANSWER

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP